 The Lady Chang’e Flying To The Moon

-Greed took over him when one of Hou Yi’s students, Pang Meng heard about the elixir and tried to seize the opportunity to steal it when Hou Yi went out hunting.
+One of Hou Yi’s students, Pang Meng, heard about the elixir.
+Greed took over him and he tried to seize the opportunity to steal it when Hou Yi went out hunting.
 Just as he was progressing with the theft, realizing that she couldn’t defeat the man, Chang’e drank the elixir before he could put his hand on it.
-As a result of the effect of immortality and not wanting to abstain from her husband, she fled to the moon.
-Upon hearing of his wife’s trials, Hou Yi grew sad and in hope of bringing his wife back arranged a table of fruits and food.
-There’s another version of this story too where Chang’e turns into a toad on her way to the moon.
-Although her beauty was now gone, the toad was considered a symbol of fertility in the matriarchal society and flying to the moon was considered a ritual of chasing the moon where the ancestors wanted to be close to the God, they now worship.
+As a result of immortality and not wanting to abstain from her husband, she fled to the moon.
+Upon hearing of his wife’s trials, Hou Yi grew sad and arranged a table of fruits and food in the hope of bringing his wife back.

 Hou Yi Making Cakes